 The Northwest Straits Foundation offers great information and several incentive programs such as free site visits to help educate shoreline landowners about erosion & drainage issues, riparian vegetation, potential armor removal and soft-shore stabilization options.

-Jefferson County has a number of conservation and environmental organizations committed to working together, each with their own priority habitats and species.
+Jefferson County is fortunate to have a number of conservation and environmental organizations committed to working together and focusing on different priority habitats and species.
+Our Resources Page lists many of these.
 The MRC is particularly interested in Olympia oysters, forage fish (surf smelt and Pacific sand lance), eelgrass and bull kelp.
-We coordinate citizen-science monitoring programs to learn more about local populations of these marine species and adopt projects that benefit these species and their habitats.
+We coordinate citizen-science monitoring programs to learn more about local populations of these marine species and sponsor projects that benefit these species and their habitats.

 Rain running off driveways and roads flows into storm drains that discharge to local streams and bays.
 This stormwater carries pollutants and contaminants such as heavy metals, fertilizers, oil and pet waste.
 The MRC works to reduce these contaminants by installing rain gardens with community partners—rain gardens that are specifically designed to reduce runoff and remove contaminants before they reach our bays.